Airport Security Wait Times

 - Green = short wait (under 15 min).
 Yellow = moderate.
 Red = long — plan ahead!

-- Check the 12-hour history chart to see peak times and decide when to head to the airport.
+- Check the 24-hour historical average chart to see peak times and decide when to head to the airport.

 Helpful pages